schmitech/hidden-data-insights/README.md

 # Hidden Data Insights

-A proof-of-concept application that demonstrates how Large Language Models (specifically OpenAI's GPT-3.5) can extract hidden patterns and insights from complex datasets without the need for specialized data analysts.
+A proof-of-concept application that demonstrates how Large Language Models (specifically OpenAI's GPT-4.5 Preview) can extract hidden patterns and insights from complex datasets without the need for specialized data analysts.

 ## Executive Summary